sanduhrs/drupal-l10n_server/README.txt

 is why connectors are preconfigured to scan only one project at a time.
 Big projects like E-Commerce or Drupal itself take considerable time to parse.

-The localization community module provides the actual interface giving translation team capabilities relying on Organic Groups.
-Group members can suggest new translations for strings, maintainers can even decide on the official translation based on the different suggestions.
-To translate a project, go to Translations, choose a language and choose the project.
+The localization community module provides the actual interface.
+Users with proper permissions can suggest new translations for strings, maintainers can even decide on the official translation based on the different suggestions.
+To translate a project, go to Translations, choose a language and optionally choose a project.
 There you can translate all strings.

 DEVELOPERS
 --------------------------------------------------------------------------------